-The efforts of these successful merchants were recognised in the grant of a Royal Charter by King Edward V1 in 1552.
-Through this and subsequent Royal Charters, the Society of Merchant Venturers gained effective control over most of the City’s imports and exports, collecting duty and taxes, for nearly 250 years.
+The efforts of these merchants were recognised in the grant of a Royal Charter by King Edward V1 in 1552.
+Through this and subsequent Royal Charters, the Society of Merchant Venturers gained effective control over most of the city’s imports and exports, collecting duty and taxes, for nearly 250 years.

 Granting monopolies of this kind was lucrative business for the Crown.
 In London, groups of merchants were granted exclusive rights of trade to particular parts of the world.
 Notable examples include the Levant, East India, Virginia and Royal African Companies.